 Hot Topics, News & Updates

 Follow updates from DOR that’s both current and important to Massachusetts taxpayers and tax practitioners.
-Visit Hot Topics at DOR.
+Visit DOR Hot Topics for Tax Professionals.

 For a monthly look at important news from DOR, visit DOR News.

 Sign up for DOR News and other email updates

 The Massachusetts Department of Revenue distributes information such as DOR News and legal guidance such as Directives, Letter Rulings, Regulations, and Technical Information Releases, via e-mail.

 To subscribe to the distribution list, please visit Stay Informed.